MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     Open **OrderProcessor.cs** and **ReturnProcessor.cs** side by side.
 These classes represent the core business logic for processing customer orders and product returns respectively.

     Notice that the two classes have similar method signatures and processing patterns.
-This is the most obvious type of duplication, but there are additional, more subtle duplications throughout the codebase.
+This similarity is the most obvious type of duplication, but there are other, more subtle duplications throughout the codebase.

 1. Review the Services layer.

     Navigate to the **Services** folder and examine **EmailService.cs**, **AuditService.cs**, and **InventoryService.cs**.

-    You may notice that these services implement similar patterns for handling email notifications, audit logging, and inventory management.
+    You might notice that these services implement similar patterns for handling email notifications, audit logging, and inventory management.
 Each service has methods that follow similar structures but are duplicated for different business processes (orders vs returns).

 1. Run the application and review the console output.